compnerd/swift-win32/README.md

 ## Build Requirements

-- Swift 5.2 or newer (5.3 strongly recommended)
+- Swift 5.3 or newer
 - Windows SDK 10.0.107763 or newer
 - CMake 3.16 or newer

 ## Building

-This requires the 5.2 or newer.
+This requires the 5.3 or newer.
 You can use the the release binaries from [//swift/build](https://github.com/compnerd/swift-build) or download the nightly build from [Azure](https://dev.azure.com/compnerd/swift-build).
-5.3 is highly recommended as the recent work to support `@main` based entry points cannot be supported in earlier versions.

 The following example session shows how to build with CMake 3.16 or newer.